 An introductory survey of selected topics in the history of the United States from the pre-Columbian period to the end of Reconstruction in 1877.
+This course fulfills the general education distribution requirement for History.
 (Fall)

 G-HI 150 American History since 1877